-The best part of it – because it’s fun – is working with molds, so that the soap takes on all kinds of shapes.
+The best part of it – because it’s fun – is working with moulds, so that the soap takes on all kinds of shapes.
 Great to use as presents.

-Choose 100% silicone molds if you want a sustainable product.
+Choose 100% silicone moulds if you want a sustainable product.
 Silicons look like plastic, but they are not.
 The silicone production process is chemical, but the raw materials include sand or pebble.

 Sustainable and organic

 Use natural or organic ingredients as much as possible.
 For example, if you want a nice scent, add an organic essential oil.
 You can also add coffee for a scrub effect.